TianchengLi-Robotics/TianchengLi-Robotics.github.io/message-board.md

       submitBtn.textContent = 'Sending...';
       submitBtn.disabled = true;

-      // For Netlify Forms, the form will be handled automatically
-      // For Formspree, you might want to handle the response
+             // For Formspree, handle the form submission

-      // Reset button after a delay (Netlify will handle the redirect) setTimeout(function() {
-        submitBtn.textContent = originalText;
-        submitBtn.disabled = false;
-      }, 3000);
-    });
+       // The form will redirect to Formspree's success page
+       // We'll show success message when user returns });
   }